JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

   at a soft floor *empirically* (achieved fmax stuck there for consecutive iterations).

+**"At the floor" is a symmetric band, not a one-sided threshold.**
+`SWEEP.AT_PREDICTED_FLOOR(curr_mhz, floor, target_mhz)` requires curr_mhz
+within `[FLOOR_TOLERANCE*floor, floor/FLOOR_TOLERANCE]` — both a lower bound
+*and* an upper bound.
+An earlier version checked only the lower bound (`curr_mhz >= FLOOR_TOLERANCE*floor`), which is satisfied by any fmax above the floor however far above: seen for real, a sweep stopped at 124.18 MHz citing a ~71.6 MHz predicted floor (73% above it, nowhere near stagnating) and reported `TIMING NOT MET` despite comfortably beating its own 147 MHz goal.
+A curr_mhz far above the floor means the *prediction* was wrong, not that a ceiling was reached, so it must not count as "at the floor".

+**Restoring the best-seen result must re-check whether it actually met its goal.** When the sweep stops without the final iteration meeting timing, it restores whichever earlier iteration had the best worst-case achieved/target ratio (`best_tpl`/`best_score`) and writes that out instead.
+`SWEEP.BEST_SNAPSHOT_MET_ALL_GOALS(best_score)` (`best_score >= 1.0`) then
+re-derives `met_timing` for that restored snapshot — without it, a build could restore a snapshot that measured 244.72 MHz against a 147.00 MHz target and still exit `TIMING NOT MET`, because `met_timing` was last written by a later, worse iteration (e.g. one a floor-stop landed on afterward) and never re-checked against the snapshot actually written out.

 ### Plan

 `MainSweepPlan` (one per MAIN with a target MHz) replaces the old